Book Clubs @ Your Library

 VIRTUAL BROWN BAG BOOK CLUB

-|This club is hosted on a Zoom Meeting during the lunch hour.
-Participants will join to discuss new titles each month and all are encouraged to enjoy their lunch too.
-After COVID-19 has ended, we will look at hosting these sessions in person.|
+|This club is hosted on a Google Meet during the lunch hour.
+Participants will join to discuss new titles each|

-Wednesday, March 3 at Noon
+Wednesday, May 4 at Noon

-Wednesday, April 7 at Noon
+Wednesday, June 1 at Noon

 COVER-TO-COVER BOOK CLUB